Best Tips for Painting with Dark Colors

 Don’t forget to download your FREE step-by-step printable checklist that shows you the exact process I’ve used on dozens of furniture pieces while saving you time and money!

 To learn how to add fabric drawer liners that are paper-like, scented and stain resistant, click here: The Easy Way to Make Drawer Liners from Fabric

 Also, I figured out how to paint with detailed stencils without paint bleed.
 To see more of the drawers and how to stencil perfecly every time, click here: The Best Way to Stencil (Without Bleeding!)

-Hale Navy is so versatile for walls, kitchen cabinets and furniture but painting with dark colors can be tricky!
+Hale Navy is so versatile for walls, kitchen cabinets and furniture and at the end of the day it is a safe bet if you are looking for a versatile that coordinates well with different colors.
+Painting with dark colors can be tricky!
 Now you know some furniture painting hacks to make painting dark furniture much easier.
 Whether for a bedroom accent wall or a painted antique dresser from the 1900’s, you can’t go wrong with Benjamin Moore Hale Navy!